Bam92/abelmbula/content/blog/bubble-sort/index.md

 ## Complexity Analysis
 To end our journey, let me say just one word about the performance of this algorithm.

 Bubble sort is a very simple sorting algorithm but it is too slow.
-You'll almost never find or use it in real world.
-It is mostly used for education purpose.
+You'll almost never find or use it in the real world.
+It is mostly used for educational purposes.

 * Worst Case Time Complexity, aka `Big-O`: `O(n^2)`
 * Best Case Time Complexity, aka `Big-omega`: `O(n)`